SSL vs. TLS Overview

 SSL and TLS have many similarities.
 That's why, in most software applications, they're configured together as "SSL/TLS".
-However, they do have several differences as well, which is what we're going to talk about now.
+However, there are several differences between SSL and TLS well, which is what we're going to talk about now.

 A brief discussion on the similarities